flatpickles/flatpickles.com/src/lib/content/notes/svelte-scss.md

 First, let's add Sass as a dev dependency: `npm install -D sass`

 Next, let's create a few SCSS files.
 Inspired by the aforementioned adder, I like to create `src/app.scss` and `src/variables.scss`.
-Out of the box, we should already be able to import these files directly, or set up `<style lang="scss">` blocks within our Svelte files.
+Out of the box, we should already be able to import these files directly.

 To use `src/app.scss` at the top level of our app, we can import it in our highest SvelteKit layout file, e.g. within `src/routes/+layout.svelte`: